-The Whistler Museum tells Whistler’s stories from fun loving pioneers, to the creation of Whistler Blackcomb, to the 2010 Winter Olympic Games.
+Come visit to learn about Whistler’s history from wilderness to world-class resort.
+The Whistler Museum tells Whistler’s stories from early fun-loving summer lodge operators, to the creation of Whistler Blackcomb, to the 2010 Winter Olympic Games and beyond.

 We are located behind the Whistler Public Library, in the heart of Whistler Village.

 Naming Night may not be back at the museum yet, but it will be back online Thursday, September 23!
 Learn more here.